Pirate Chain (ARRR) Trading 7.8% Lower This Week

-Pirate Chain (ARRR) traded 1.4% lower against the dollar during the 24 hour period ending at 18:00 PM ET on October 3rd.
+Pirate Chain (ARRR) traded 1.4% lower against the U.S. dollar during the 24 hour period ending at 18:00 PM E.T. on October 3rd.
 Pirate Chain has a market capitalization of $80.21 million and $188,453.00 worth of Pirate Chain was traded on exchanges in the last day.
-One Pirate Chain coin can currently be purchased for approximately $0.41 or 0.00002112 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Pirate Chain has traded 7.8% lower against the dollar.
+During the last seven days, Pirate Chain has traded down 7.8% against the U.S. dollar.
+One Pirate Chain coin can currently be bought for $0.41 or 0.00002112 BTC on popular cryptocurrency exchanges.

 - Bitcoin Gold (BTG) traded 1.5% higher against the dollar and now trades at $20.12 or 0.00102835 BTC.